kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 ### Step 3: Bringing back the Type info

 `_box: Any` is limiting us from type checking in our current implementation.
 What if we wrap the value that is being sent to initializer into a concrete internal struct.
-We could be on the way to stroing type.
+We could be on the way to storing typed type.

     struct Any2Hashable{
         //LOOKOUT